SMPyBandits/SMPyBandits/CONTRIBUTING.md

 **Where should I submit my pull request?**

-1. **AlgoBandits improvements and bugfixes** go to the [AlgoBandits `master` branch](https://github.com/SMPyBandits/SMPyBandits/tree/master).
+1. **SMPyBandits improvements and bugfixes** go to the [SMPyBandits `master` branch](https://github.com/SMPyBandits/SMPyBandits/tree/master).

 Please note that PRs that are primarily about **code style** (as opposed to fixing bugs, improving docs, or adding new functionality) will likely be rejected.

 Here's a quick guide to submitting your improvements:

-1. If your PR introduces a change in functionality, make sure you start by writing a design doc and sending it to the AlgoBandits mailing list to discuss whether the change should be made, and how to handle it.
+1. If your PR introduces a change in functionality, make sure you start by writing a design doc and sending it to the SMPyBandits mailing list to discuss whether the change should be made, and how to handle it.
 This will save you from having your PR closed down the road!
 Of course, if your PR is a simple bug fix, you don't need to do that.
 The process for writing and submitting design docs is as follow:
     - Start from [this Google Doc template](https://docs.google.com/document/d/1ZXNfce77LDW9tFAj6U5ctaJmI5mT7CQXOFMEAZo-mAA/edit#), and copy it to new Google doc.
     - Fill in the content.
 Note that you will need to insert code examples.
 To insert code, use a Google Doc extension such as [CodePretty](https://chrome.google.com/webstore/detail/code-pretty/igjbncgfgnfpbnifnnlcmjfbnidkndnh?hl=en) (there are several such extensions available).
     - Set sharing settings to "everyone with the link is allowed to comment"